sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 multipass transfer controlplane:/home/ubuntu/.kube/config local.config
 ```

-Normally kubernetes configuration is in ~/.kube/config but I like to maint a separate file for
+Normally kubernetes configuration is in ~/.kube/config but I like to maintain a separate file for
 each cluster and then I set the `KUBECONFIG` env var to access it.

 ```bash